prendradjaja/toys/enumeration-orders/README.md

 (In terms of performance, this is probably not the best approach for solving the enumeration problem, since we have to walk the whole tree and we're only interested in the leaf nodes.
-See below for my motivation for looking at this.)
+But this concept is still useful, as we'll see.)

 Let's zoom in on just one node.
 At the node `A?`, we want to decide what the next character will be, and we have two choices, so there are two children.